dakanji/RefindPlus/README.md

 - Misc Code Optimisation.

 ## Installation
-The RefindPlus efi file is a drop-in replacement (x64 Only) for the default rEFInd efi file.
-Hence, to install, get the [default rEFInd package](https://www.rodsbooks.com/refind/getting.html) and [install this](https://www.rodsbooks.com/refind/installing.html) as normal.
+The RefindPlus efi file can work as a drop-in replacement for the default rEFInd efi file.
+Hence, to install, you can get the [default rEFInd package](https://www.rodsbooks.com/refind/getting.html) and [install this](https://www.rodsbooks.com/refind/installing.html) as normal.

-Once done, replace the rEFInd efi file with one from RefindPlus.
-Ensure that you rename to match.
-Also replace the default rEFInd configuration file, refind.conf, with one from RefindPlus, config.conf, to configure the additonal options provided.
+Once rEFInd is installed, replace the rEFInd efi file with the RefindPlus efi file.
+(Ensure that you rename the RefindPlus efi file to match the rEFInd efi file name).

+Consider replacing the rEFInd configuration file, refind.conf, with the RefindPlus configuration file, config.conf ... see config.conf-sample file, to configure the additonal options provided by RefindPlus.

-Alternatively, you can use [MyBootMgr](https://forums.macrumors.com/threads/thread.2231693), a preconfigured RefindPlus/OpenCore chain-loading package. **(Recommended)**
+Alternatively, you can use [MyBootMgr](https://forums.macrumors.com/threads/thread.2231693), a preconfigured RefindPlus/OpenCore chain-loading package. **(Recommended for MacPro3,1, MacPro4,1 and MacPro5,1)**

 ## Additional Configurable Functionality
 - text_renderer